ELELAB/BCLxL-allo/README.md

 mutatex -> foldx scans a saturation for free protein or complexes

-In the paper we also made usage of the code deposited in: https://github.com/ELELAB/delta_cs, to compare experimental and predicted chemical shifts.
+In the paper we also made usage of the code deposited in:

+https://github.com/ELELAB/delta_cs to compare experimental and predicted chemical shifts. https://github.com/ELELAB/psntools to carry out centrality measurements and other additional PSN analyses which complement the ones available in PyInteraph

 Please cite our publication if you use the material in this repository